High flying wings cheer U.S. chicken companies

 In addition, industry forecasters predict continued strong demand as sports fans will nosh on wings at sports bars from now through the National Football League’s 2013 Super Bowl in February and college basketball’s March Madness.

-Pilgrim’s Pride Corp, the No. 2 U.S. chicken producer, last week reported a better-than-expected quarterly profit, in part because of the nearly $1 per lb increase in wing prices versus a year earlier.
+Pilgrim’s Pride Corp PPC.N, the No. 2 U.S. chicken producer, last week reported a better-than-expected quarterly profit, in part because of the nearly $1 per lb increase in wing prices versus a year earlier.
 Breast meat, the industry’s top revenue producer, only increased 20 cents.

-Tyson Foods Inc, the No. 1 chicken producer, will report earnings later this month and Sanderson Farms Inc , the No. 4 producer, will report in December.
+Tyson Foods Inc (TSN.N), the No. 1 chicken producer, will report earnings later this month and Sanderson Farms Inc (SAFM.O), the No. 4 producer, will report in December.
 Tyson produces beef, pork, and chicken, while Sanderson is strictly chicken.
 Analysts expect both to post better-than-year ago profits.

 Privately held Perdue Farms is the No. 3 producer.